ladavis4/F1Tenth_Final_Project_and_ICRA2022/README.md

 ## F1Tenth ICRA2022 Competition
 Following the completition of the coursework, I was fortunte to compete in the ICRA2022 F1Tenth Autonomous Race.
 Our software stack includes a global optimal raceline, local planner for collision detection/overtakes, and a particle filter for localization.
+[Video from qualifying](https://youtu.be/sAAqAruC7M8)

 <img src=images/runs.gif height="200"> <img src=images/team_pic.jpg height="200">